Kitchen Backsplash Ideas — 18 Timeless Designs That Will Suit Every Home

 Can a backsplash make my kitchen feel bigger?

-Mirrored surfaces help to reflect light around a room and make the space feel bigger, which can be particularly useful in a small kitchen - considering white kitchen ieas in a tiny space is another good trick.
-If you want to ensure a mirrored splashback blends in with your kitchen, opt for a tinted finish that will complement your worktops and cabinetry.
+Mirrored surfaces help to reflect light around a room and make the space feel bigger, which can be particularly useful in a small kitchen.
+If you want to ensure a mirrored backsplash blends in with your kitchen, opt for a tinted finish that will complement your countertop and cabinetry.

 Is brass good for backsplash?

 Metallics have become a popular choice in kitchen design, and they won’t be going away any time soon.
 While one of the more unusual kitchen backsplash ideas, pure brass and copper surfaces hold antimicrobial properties, which make them a great choice for a working kitchen.
-Note however, they are like flooring and will require polishing and develop a natural patina over time.
+Note, however, that they are like flooring and will require polishing and will develop a natural patina over time.